Frequently Asked Questions

 As a virtual organization, we don’t have a central location for on-site volunteer opportunities.
 However, we often need volunteer help with special projects, or for our events (tasks such as pre-event prep, registration, set up, and extra hands during session activities).
 If you’re interested in helping out, let us know by filling out our contact form.
 Please include your city and state and any special interests or skills you’d like to contribute.
 We’ll let you know about volunteer projects that can be done remotely, or events we’re planning in your area.

-If you are interested in an internship, please contact our Executive Director, Kevin Cahill.
+If you are interested in an (unpaid) internship, please contact The Deming Institute.

 A limited number of scholarships are available for our educational events.
 More information is available on the Scholarship Program page.
 Or check the event page for the scholarships we are offering for a specific event, and the requirements.
 You can apply by filling out an online form.